-Almost every year we have visited Choche, and through these visits we have formed good friendships with many coffee farmers there.
-Through them we have been able to see for ourselves, and record, the impact of Fairtrade on their lives and on the wider community.
+We visited Choche a number of times, and through these visits we formed good friendships with many coffee farmers there.
+Through them we were able to see for ourselves, and record, the impact of Fairtrade on their lives and on the wider community.
 This has been very important to us in our Fairtrade campaigning.

 Another outcome of our visits is that we have learned a great deal about coffee, coffee farming and the world coffee trade.
 We have also learned about the hardships coffee farmers face from global economic forces over which they have absolutely no control and of which they have very little understanding.
 In their case these forces are the result, amongst other things, of highly speculative trading on the futures market of the New York Board of Trade (NYBOT) Coffee Exchange.
 (This is where the global price of arabica – their type of coffee – is set.)
 And we are now learning more about how the natural variability of their weather patterns is being exacerbated by climate change.